-2.14 IME Year 4
+2.13 IME Year 4

-Once Curates have completed the first three years, they join the ongoing programme of CMD events.
-As stipendiary curates are appointed to their next post, they join the First Responsibility course which brings together all in their first post of responsibility from across the new diocese.
+Once full-time stipendiary Curates have completed the first three years, they join the ongoing programme of CMD events.
+As stipendiary curates are appointed to their next post, they are invited to join the Post of First Responsibility (POFR) course which brings together all those in their first post of responsibility from across the new diocese.
 SSM curates are invited to continue attending the Work Based Learning Groups during year 4.